Hello, I’m Bridget

 How

-For reference, I will not out my son by name, number, image, or specifics.
-He is doing time in a maximum security prison and drawing attention to him is not our goal.
-I understand curiosity, and I know that I would full-on Google to learn more if I were you.
+For inquiring minds, I will not out my son by name, number, image, or specifics.
+He is doing time in a maximum security prison and drawing attention to him is not safe.
+I understand curiosity— I would full-on Google to learn more if I were you.
 Of course, you are free to do so.
 I can ask you only to be kind, with his (and his family’s) safety in mind.

 • 100% honesty